yacy/yacy_search_server/readme.txt

 and set an administration account.

+== PORT 8090 IS BAD, PEOPLE ARE NOT ALLOWED TO ACCESS THAT PORT == You can forward port 80 to 8090 with iptables: iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8090 On some operation systems, you must first enable access to the ports you are using like: iptables -I INPUT -m tcp -p tcp --dport 8090 -j ACCEPT

 == HOW CAN I SCALE THIS; HOW MUCH RAM IS NEEDED; DISK SPACE? == YaCy can scale up to many millions of web pages in your own search index.
 The default assignment of RAM is 600MB which is assigned to the java